Demotion: Everything You Need to Know

 But a demotion can also be used to keep an employee who performs well in a certain position, but perhaps not the promotion they received.
 Involuntary demotions can sometimes backfire.
 It could cause bad blood between the employee and upper management, particularly if it is from misconduct.
 Other employees may also take a bad view of compulsory demotion, taking it as a sign of an unstable work environment.

 If you need help with handling a demotion, you can post your job on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.